ocaml/oasis/README.md

 tested on GNU Linux and Windows.

 It also allows to have standard entry points and description.
-It helps to integrates your libraries and software with third parties tools like GODI.
+It helps to integrates your libraries and software with third parties tools like OPAM.

 See the file [INSTALL.md](INSTALL.md) for building and installation instructions.